anilberatbilgic/SurfaceTemperatureAnalysisUsingSatelliteImageryipynb/README.md

 jupyter notebook SurfaceTemperatureAnalysisUsingSatelliteImagery.ipynb
 ```

-Provide the raster (and any vector) files at the paths set in the notebook, then run the cells.
+Provide the Landsat thermal band (`ST_B10`) GeoTIFF at the path set in the notebook, then run the cells.

 ---